videlalvaro/videlalvaro.github.io/_posts/2011-08-16-command-line-editing-tips.md

 Now type `M-d` to delete the `open` command, and type `rm` and that's it.
 Pretty basic but there we go another way of using these key bindings so we don't have to type all over again.

+An interesting feature is the _kill ring_ where all (well almost all) the text that you have killed before in the session is available.
+So after you _yank_ some text you can then press `M-y` to cycle through that text.